Mayette Magie Moderne present

-You've probably already heard these names: Fred Kaps, Ken Brooke, Max Maven, Michael Weber, Ricky Jay, Brother John Hamman.
-If you don't know these names, then read books and close your "$^*@" browser until you've done your share of personal research.
+You have probably heard these names before: Fred Kaps, Ken Brooke, Max Maven, Michael Weber, Ricky Jay, Brother John Hamman.
+If you don't know these names, then read some books and close your " $^*@ " browser until you've done your share of personal research work.

 What follows is a sequence of cards that defies explanation.
-Apparently without the slightest effort, the people (from the audience) who assist him find and name the cards chosen by people from the audience.
-Unfortunately, the following sequence gives a clue to the explanation of the first phase.
+Apparently without any effort, the people (from the audience) who assist him/her find and name the cards chosen by people from the audience.
+Unfortunately, the following sequence provides a lead for the explanation of the first phase.
 For my part, I will stick to the purely miraculous phase.

-Then we go for a "copper, silver, brass" coin sequence followed by a journey of coins to a purse and "coin crossings" with a very surprising finale.
+Then we leave for a "copper, silver, brass" coin sequence followed by a journey of coins to a purse and "coin crossings" with a very surprising finale.

-The second act begins with a long sequence to produce. a small ball from a big bag.
+The second act begins with a long sequence to produce. a small ball from a large bag.
 You probably think I'm joking.
-"Non mon ami" (in French in the text), this was even one of the most amazing things of this set.
+"Non mon ami" (in French in the text), it was even one of the most amazing things in this set.
 The little ball is then used in a little chop cup routine.
-Chop cup which finally turns out to be a cup.
-Full!
+Chop cup which finally turns out to be a cup. full!
 Which makes it possible to create another cup. just as full!
 It's hard to explain but really cool to watch and extremely bluffing!

 Dominique Duvivier embodies very well those things that made Goshman so pleasing to the eye while remaining true to himself, retaining his talent and his own personality.
 The performance is experienced more as a conversation between friends than as a show as such.
 We ourselves become part of this magical world, we are not only the spectators, but also the audience.

-here are several small (minor) errors in my translation. it's the result of a "on-the-fly" translation.
+here are several small (minor) errors in my translation. this is the result of a "on-the-fly" translation.
 It's not very serious, but more importantly, I just saw that I made a rather amusing slip by making a translation error ...

-"In fact, most of the remaining part is a tribute to Dominique Goshman, beginning with a beautiful introduction, sincere and very humble"
+"In fact, most of the remaining part is a tribute to Dominique Goshman, which begins with a beautiful introduction, sincere and very humble".

 Dominique Goshman!
 Is this not proof by the slip of the tongue that the attempt to personalize/impregnate Goshman is successful beyond all hope?

-I loved this DVD set, especially your mania to look for efficiency in every detail.
-A real professional work.
+I loved this DVD set especially your mania for looking for efficiency in every detail.
+A real professional job.
 An Artist's work! (.)

-When I read the articles about you across the Atlantic, I didn't think Americans liked you so much!
+When I read the articles about you on the other side of the Atlantic, I didn't think that Americans liked you so much!

-When we switched on the comparison between you and Mr. Goshman...
-It's quiet!
-We're lucky to have a French Goshman, gentlemen, according to the authors of the articles !!!
-Even Bertand Gille has made the amalgamation (around the 6th paragraph he writes "dominique Goshman") !
+When we switched on the comparison between you and Mr. Goshman... it calmed down!
+We are lucky to have a French goshman gentlemen according to the authors of the articles !!!
+Even Bertand Gille made the amalgam (around the 6th paragraph he writes "dominique Goshman") !
 A simple typing mistake or a trick played by his mind (like a slip of the tongue...)

 So there is no doubt (for those who still had some)!
-You are a great master of magic... (at least in my eyes, but I'm not the only one !)
+You are a great master of magic... (at last in my eyes, but I'm not the only one!)

 One of your many, even very many, fans,

-Yes, I in the few towers I own my favorite is the printing shop.
+Yes me in the few towers that I own my favorites are the print shop

 the set of signatures